jreisinger/docs/notes/Φιλοσοφία/five-proofs/aristotelian-proof.md

 It's not the coffee that makes itself cold.
 It's the surrounding air.
 The air had a potential to be cold.

-More technically (and precisely): some potentials are actualized, and when they are, there must be something already actual which actualizes them.
+More technically (and precisely): No potential can be actualized unless something already actual actualizes it.

 ---